CA Agile Central Portfolio Manager Best Practices

 - Set the Custom Grid panel settings to:

 - Query: ((PortfolioItemType.Name = “Initiative”) AND (PercentDoneByStoryPlanEstimate < 1))

 Roadmap plans: CA Agile Central plans to add more filters to some of the portfolio views (portfolio items, portfolio timeline, portfolio Kanban, portfolio hierarchy).

 See Design a portfolio Kanban board in our Coaching Corner.

-Rally Portfolio Manager assumes that each workspace represents a single portfolio.
+CA Agile Central Portfolio Manager assumes that each workspace represents a single portfolio.
 If your workspaces each represent a product or a program and you want to track them as a portfolio, you need to migrate the data from these workspaces into a consolidated workspace.
-Rally provides professional services to perform the data migration.
+CA Agile Central provides professional services to perform the data migration.
 We also need to understand which scenarios may call for tracking multiple portfolios (each in its own workspace).